testing-library/testing-library-docs/docs/dom-testing-library/api-events.md

   },
 })

-// note: The value attribute must abide by ISO 8601 standards when firing a
+// Note: The 'value' attribute must use ISO 8601 format when firing a
 // change event on an input of type "date".
 Otherwise the element will not
 // reflect the changed value.